Skip to content

 https://mixinglight.com/color-grading-tutorials/getting-know-aces/

-The CIE 1931 Chromaticity Diagram is a vital tool in color grading, displaying all color perceptions recognizable by the human eye.
-Various color spaces, like Arri LogC and Rec.
-709, are represented as distinct areas within this diagram.
+The CIE 1931 XY Chromaticity Diagram is an essential tool in color grading, mapping out all color perceptions recognizable by the human eye.
+Different color spaces, such as Arri LogC and Rec.
+709, occupy distinct areas within this diagram.

 DaVinci Wide Gamut